tequilarista/pony/README.md

 You can also set JIRA_CMD as an environment variable.
 The jira.sh should be updated to use shared JIRA credentials that all pony tickets are logged as.
-A future feature would be to pass login information as a parameter
+A future feature would be to pass login information as a parameter.

-Has been tested on OSX and Linux.
-Has been tested with jira-cli-3.6.0.
+Tested on OSX (Mavericks) and Linux (Centos).
+Known to work on JIRA 6.2.5
+Known to work with jira-cli-3.6.0.
+Will be evaluating upgrades in the not-too-distant future.

 Known Issues
 ============
-* There's a problem parsing the cli output with Jira 6.2.5.
-The ticket is created but pony thinks there was an error.
+* Susceptible to changes in JIRA versions -- the order of return values seem to move around.

-* Not super well-tested at the moment
+* Not super well-tested at the moment.
+Let me know what you find.

 Authors
 -------